manguilar22/langchain-dash-app/README.md

 docker-compose -f docker-compose.yaml up -d
 ```

 Set the `OPENAI_SECRET_KEY` environment variable to enable Chat-GPT interaction.
+Set the `REDIS_PASSWORD` environment variable to authenticate with Redis when authentication's enabled.

 ### Deployment with Authentication

-In the docker-compose.yaml file you will have to set the **REDIS_PASSWORD** environment variable for the python container.
+In the docker-compose.yaml file you will have to set the `REDIS_PASSWORD` environment variable for the python container.
-The password must match the command-line argument passed into redis.
+The password must match the command-line argument passed into Redis.
 As an example:

 ```yaml
 ...